 - Engineering mosquitoes to control malaria and dengue.

-- Helps in the fight against blood-related disorders like haemophilia (uncontrolled bleeding), sickle cell anaemia (abnormal RBCs), and Thalassemia (faulty haemoglobin synthesis).
+- It helps in the fight against blood-related disorders like haemophilia (uncontrolled bleeding), sickle cell anaemia (abnormal RBCs), and Thalassemia (faulty haemoglobin synthesis).

 - Agriculture and Animal husbandry: Increasing crop yield, introducing resistance to disease and pests, tolerance of different environmental conditions.